Peruvian prosecutor investigating deaths of two McDonald's employees

 The employees, Alexandra Porras, 18, and Carlos Campo, 19, were electrocuted on Sunday in Pueblo Libre, a district of the capital, while cleaning the kitchen, police said.

-Arcos Dorados Holdings Inc (ARCO.N), which owns and operates McDonald’s restaurants in Peru and elsewhere in Latin America as an independent franchisor, released a statement on Twitter saying it was cooperating with authorities in the investigation.
+Arcos Dorados Holdings Inc, which owns and operates McDonald’s restaurants in Peru and elsewhere in Latin America as an independent franchisor, released a statement on Twitter saying it was cooperating with authorities in the investigation.

 It said it had shut all its outlets in the country for two days for mourning and that all staff would be paid during the closure.

-The U.S.-based McDonald’s Corp (MCD.N) said in a statement that it was “profoundly saddened by the tragic accident that occurred at a McDonald’s-franchised restaurant in Peru.”
+The U.S.-based McDonald’s Corp said in a statement that it was “profoundly saddened by the tragic accident that occurred at a McDonald’s-franchised restaurant in Peru.”
 It said it was working with its local partner that was conducting “a thorough investigation with local authorities.”

 Local police and a Lima-based prosecutor are investigating the incident, the police and prosecutor’s office said.